 - Stop and talk to someone you trust.
 Before you do anything else, tell someone — a friend, a family member, a neighbor — what happened.
 Talking about it could help you realize it’s a scam.

 - Emails.
 Be extra cautious about mysterious emails and embedded web links.
 Scam artists are experts at exploiting public anxieties with fake web links & emails often posing as government agencies such as the CDC.
 Scammers use fake web links as a Trojan horse to gain access to your financial information.
 Stay ahead of email scams; remain cautious and avoid clicking on links from unknown sources

 - Phone calls.
 Is the number unfamiliar?
 It’s important to screen unfamiliar calls.
 Is it a robocall?
 If you don’t know the person on the other end, don’t press any numbers and experts recommend hanging up immediately.
 You also shouldn’t give personal information on the phone if they called you.

 At Credit Human, we understand there are many people out there who will unfortunately try to take advantage of the community at a vulnerable time.
-We want you to enjoy the holidays, but most of all we want you to be safe and secure knowing that you can count on us for the advice and resources you need whenever, wherever—even while you shop.
-Wishing you and your family a healthy, happy and hopeful holiday season.
+We want you to feel safe and secure knowing that you can count on us for the advice and resources you need whenever, wherever—even while you shop.